 Dinner For Two, Or Twenty.

-Unlike breast meat, thigh meat has tons of really good flavour with or without the skin and bones.
-Both can be great depending on the dining situation.
+Unlike breast meat, chicken thighs have tons of really good flavour with or without the skin and bones.
+Both ways can be great, depending on the dining situation.

 - Are you really going to manage to get crispy skin?

 When I catered that wedding, I opted for skinless thighs because I knew that with that large of a volume, there was no way I’d manage to achieve and maintain crispy skin on each and every one of those thighs.
 And I don’t know about you, but I’m not a fan of soft chicken skin.

 - What level of convenience do you want to provide your eaters?

 If you’re at a sit down dinner where it’s easy to move your bones to the side of your plate and you have napkins and other tools at your guests disposal, bone-in can be a good option.
 But if I’m hosting a barbecue, or some other casual festivity where people want to be more hands-free, I’ll go for boneless thighs so there’s less fuss for people.

 What I’m giving you here is a flexible method for braising chicken thighs.
 This same method can be used and would work really well with endless different flavour profiles.

 Example: Swap the white wine for red wine, and swap the lemons for quartered mushrooms and you’ve got a cozy fall or winter version.

 Braising is a moist cooking method (I know, everybody loves that word right?) as opposed to a dry cooking method.
 Moist cooking methods are when liquid, or moisture is used to transfer heat to the food.
 Other examples of moist heat cooking are boiling, steaming, and stewing.

 Dry heat cooking includes baking, roasting, sautéing, and yes even deep frying.
 Deep frying is considered a dry method because oil doesn’t count as moisture.
 With deep frying, the fat is cooking the food, rather than water.